m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_1.png)

-Next enter your domain name when prompted for the system mail name as your domain name without __"mail"__ ie just `example.com`.
+Next enter your domain name when prompted for the system mail name as your domain name without __"mail"__ that is just `example.com`.

 This ensures that your mail address naming convention would be in the form of -